etiamz/optiscope/README.md

 ## Visualizationne

-Running `./command/test.sh` as it is will only check the input-output behavioure of the machine.
-For `.dot` files to appear in the `target/` directory, you will neede to `mkdir target`, uncomment `#define LAMBDASPEED_ENABLE_GRAPHVIZ`, & only call the test case you are interested in.
-(The image from the introductionne was obtained from `iota_combinator_test`.)
+Running `./command/test.sh` as it is will onely check the input-output behavioure of the machine.
+For `.dot` files to appear in the `target/` directory, you will neede to `mkdir target`, vncomment `#define LAMBDASPEED_ENABLE_GRAPHVIZ`, & onely call the test case you are interested in.
+(The image from the introductionne was obteyned from `iota_combinator_test`.)

 Uncommenting `#define LAMBDASPEED_ENABLE_TRACING` & `#define LAMBDASPEED_ENABLE_STEP_BY_STEP` will ask for your ENTER before each interactionne step & automatically run Graphviz on `target/state.dot`.